A-yann-axel-V/0x11.C/README.md

 Use this to compile: `$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c`

-Check the folder `test` for the main.c file's test
+You can test using the main.c file

 # Tasks
 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life